 Children at the Sunnyside Primary Academy use the Internet on a regular basis as part of their learning.
-Technology helps to enhance children’s learning and we want to ensure our pupils get the most from it, by encouraging responsible on-line behaviour.
-At the Academy we use a filtering system ;to prevent children accessing any sites which we would deem inappropriate.
-We also ensure each year group covers some ‘e-safety’ activities to remind children of the importance of keeping themselves safe on-line.
+Technology helps to enhance children’s learning and we want to ensure our pupils get the most from it, by encouraging the responsible online behaviour.
+At the Academy we use a filtering system; to prevent children accessing any sites which we would deem inappropriate.
+We also ensure each year group covers some ‘e-safety’ activities to remind children of the importance of keeping themselves safe online.
 We encourage the children to access the Internet at home.
 (We have Academy subscriptions to Reading Eggs and Espresso.)
-There is also a wealth of on-line activities that the children can access in order to support their learning.
-Below are some tips and useful links to help you to keep your children safe on-line:
+There is also a wealth of online activities that the children can access in order to support their learning.
+Below are some tips and useful links to help you to keep your children safe online:

 - Many of these sites have a minimum age limit of 13, so our pupils should NOT be using them.

 - Provide children with a list of suitable websites that they can access independently; save these in your favourites menu on your computer.

 Please see your child’s class teacher, to find out which websites the children find engaging, useful and stimulating for their learning.